-The dentists we spoke with described to us the methods they used to help patients understand treatment options discussed.
+The dentist described to us the methods they used to help patients understand treatment options discussed.
 These included for example, photographs, study models, videos, X-ray images and an intra-oral camera.

 Are services responsive to people's needs?

 We found this practice was providing responsive care in accordance with the relevant regulations.